 Most likely every one of us, sooner or later, will struggle with a rut they are in.
 This is especially true when it comes to setting goals, and how to stay focused on your dreams and aspirations.
-A life coach can help you create a path to more clarity and purpose.
-You already know what you want, so the life coach will not give you answers, but rather will be an active listener.
-In the process that follows, questions will be posed that can lead to self-discovery of the issue or problem.
+A Life Coach can help you create a path to more clarity and purpose.
+You already know what you want, so the Life Coach will not give you answers, but rather will be an active listener.
+In the process that follows, questions will be posed that can lead to self-discovery of your issue or problem.

-One important skill that a life coach offers is the ability to draw out the best in you, to help you concentrate on your objectives, not moderate your responses or psychoanalyze you.
-As I mentioned on my website, a life coach is not a therapist, mentor, or counselor.
-On the contrary, the client will help you get back on track toward your goals and dreams.
+One important skill that a Life Coach offers is the ability to draw out the best in you, to help you concentrate on your objectives, not moderate your responses or psychoanalyze you.
+As I mentioned on my website, a Life Coach is not a therapist, mentor, or counselor.
+On the contrary, he will help you get back on track toward your goals and dreams.

 The Ways a Life Coach Helps

-A life coach tunes in, similar to an unbiased journalist who listens for the details of who, what, where, and when.
-This is also known as “attentive listening,” as the coach is not only hearing, but is paying an ion to the plenty’s tone of voice, emotional expressions, and the level of energy displayed.
-Unlike a good detective , it is not just the facts, but more about a personal engagement with the client.
+A Life Coach tunes in to the who, what, where, and when.
+This is similar to an unbiased journalist who pays attention to all the minute details.
+This is also known as “attentive listening,” as the coach is not only hearing, but is paying attention to the clients tone of voice, emotional expressions, and the level of energy displayed.
+Unlike a good detective, it is not just the facts, but more about a personal engagement with the client.

 Everything in coaching depends on listening – especially listening with the client’s agenda in mind…When another person is totally with you, interested in every word, eager to empathize, you feel known and understood.
 They feel safer and more secure, as well, and can begin to trust.
 It is why listening is so important to coaching.

 What Can I Expect From a Life Coach?